-Look for the most forgiving fairway wood.
+- Look for the most forgiving fairway wood.
 Don’t worry about distance.

-Every brand on our list will get you down the fairway in good measure.
+- Every brand on our list will get you down the fairway in good measure.

-Forgiveness, launch, spin, and adjustability differentiate golf clubs these days.
+- Forgiveness, launch, spin, and adjustability differentiate golf clubs these days.

 The Perfect Beginner’s 3 Wood

 No club will help if you hit three inches behind the ball, or pick your head up and top it.
 But, modern clubs make their living on correcting slight and moderate mishits.
 Of all the factors a beginner should consider when looking for fairway woods – or any club for that matter – forgiveness ranks at the top.

 Many beginners find launching the ball off the fairway one the hardest things in golf.
 Manufacturers know this, and that’s why they make game improvement clubs differently than the clubs aimed at pros and experienced players.
 They do everything possible to position weight low and back in the clubhead to promote launch.

 Optimally, the combination of low spin and high launch will get you the best distance.
 But, spin is a double edge sword.
 More seasoned players like some backspin because – off the tee, it gives their ball rise, and off the fairway backspin provides more stopping power on the green.

 Less spin also helps in the distance category thanks to more roll after landing.
 As you progress through the bag towards the more lofted clubs, however, spin becomes your friend.
 A little backspin could be the difference between a birdie putt, and rolling off the back of the green.

 CG weights will allow you to add, remove, and move weight, from one area of the club head to another.

 When positioned correctly, they’ll help you to – raise or lower the ball’s launch angle, reduce any tendency to draw or slice, and get more or less spin on the ball.